lostvikx/homl2-notes/chapters/4-models/notes.md

 * PolynomialFeatures(degree=d) transforms an array with n features into an array containing (n + d)! / (d! * n!) features.

 ## Learning Curves
+We use learning curves to understand if the model is overfitting or underfitting the training data.